 Under 13 Geared toward kids ages 10 and under, the Children’s Museum of the Lowcountry (25 Ann St.) features nine galleries full of fun and engaging exhibits.
 At this exciting family destination, youngsters can create masterpieces in The Art Room, dress up like a knight or a princess in the Medieval Creativity Castle or search for buried treasure in the Pirates! room.

 The South Carolina Aquarium (100 Aquarium Wharf) is probably best suited for grade-schoolers, though, in our opinion, you're never too old for a staring contest with a nurse or sand tiger shark, especially when you're on vacation.
-Pint-size visitors will love being able to handle sea creatures like horseshoe crabs and sea urchins at the Touch Tank area, and The Coastal Plain exhibit's albino alligators will undoubtedly elicit a few excited squeals.
+Pint-size visitors will love being able to handle sea creatures like horseshoe crabs and sea urchins at the Touch Tank area.
 The centerpiece of the waterfront attraction—the two-story, 385,000-gallon Great Ocean Tank—is teeming with several species of fish and also houses green moray eels and a loggerhead sea turtle named Caretta.

 Running alongside the Cooper River, Waterfront Park (1 Vendue) is one of the city's loveliest urban greenspaces.
 Pack a picnic basket with food from one of the many local restaurants or just relax and take in the parade of sailboats and ships navigating Charleston Harbor.
 Besides plenty of grass for kids to run around on, the 12-acre park boasts two fountains, one of which is inspired by—a pineapple!
 Wading is permitted in both fountains.

 A water taxi is an enjoyable way to travel locally.
 Consider a side trip to Mount Pleasant , across the Cooper River from downtown Charleston.
 During the quick trip, the ‘rents can take in views of the cable-stayed Arthur Ravenel Jr. Bridge while the brood keeps on the lookout for playful dolphins.
 Alternatively, the family can take a round trip with Daniel Island Ferry from Waterfront Park to Daniel Island Dock, 101 River Landing Dr., at The Waterfront.